kennchin/shiny_app/README.md

        - Monitor tab: It contains important metrics for a simple clinical trial.
        - Death within 30 days tab: It contains metrics about the death of a patient in a trial.
        - Demographic tab: It contains metrics about the demographic of patients in a trial along with respective graphs (for easy viewing)

+Demo dataset is provided for testing purposes in the data folder in this repository.

+Note: Some functionality works better in the browser than Rstudio.